Welcome to wendyleslie’s blog.

 In keeping with the surfing theme here in Surfers Paradise, my decision to go back and establish a sound, comprehensive footing for my creative writing, has seen the character arc of this protagonist, namely me and the story arc, mine, ebb and flow and occasionally crash, dumped in a swirl of foam.

-Throughout 2015, I have had so much fun learning the who, what, why, amid the near-excruciating soul searching over the last twelve months, completing amazing classes with Margie, Sarah et al. That elusive genre choice now seems clear and with a decision made to change focus, I have caught the right wave, am standing astride and surging ahead in two thousand and fifteen.
+Throughout 2015, I have had so much fun learning the who, what, why, amid the near-excruciating soul searching over the last twelve months, completing amazing classes with Margie Lawson, Sarah, Laura, Suzanne, Lisa et al. That elusive genre choice now seems clear and with a decision made to change focus, I have caught the right wave, am standing astride and surging ahead in two thousand and fifteen.

 Two thousand and fourteen looks to be a more realistic challenge with the fork in my road negotiated and maintenance of the never turning back policy, assured.
 With a stack of rejections to my “credit”, I’m surging ahead but with new short term goals.